OsamaMushtaq/Sql-Real-Estate-Analysis/README.md

 - Converted raw JSON data to a structured CSV format
 - Translated property descriptions using the **Google Sheets API**
 - Geocoded latitude/longitude data into physical addresses with **geopy**
-- Cleaned the dataset by removing nulls and unnecessary special characters

 ---